 The curriculum for this program was developed by Shaheen using resources available through nonprofits Code.org and CSunplugged.org, which are dedicated to spreading computer science education to students in grades K–12.
 Lessons align to all relevant computer science standards, as well as to the International Society for Technology in Education (ISTE) standards.
 They also reinforce concepts and skills taught in other subject areas by integrating national math, English language arts and science standards.
 Computer science principles used in these lessons can be found in the NGSS (Next Generation Science Standards) Science and Engineering Practices, which include developing and using models and using mathematics and computational thinking.

 Early feedback from the program has been very positive.
 Christa Weber, a 5th-grade Advanced Academic Programs (AAP) teacher at Crestwood Elementary, wrote: “I just wanted to let you know that we had a great session today introducing algorithms.
 The students had a big aha moment when they made the connection that computer science can basically be applied to any field of interest, which then totally ignited their desire to learn more.
 We all look forward to the next and continuing sessions with Ms. Seekhao!”

 Volunteers for this new program have been recruited from sites such as Code.org and the DC STEM Network.

-See RESET’s spring 2018 e-newsletter for an update on this new program. »
+See RESET’s spring 2018 e-newsletter for a report on this program. »